moshix/breakweb/README.md

 R to resume
 Q to quit the game
 '- to slow down the ball'
 '+ to accelerate the ball'
+P to pause and unpause the game

-June 2024, St. Moritz
+June 25 2024, St. Moritz